blox-eng/blox.bg/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: The universe on the tip of your fingers
+      text: Knowledge at the tip of your fingers
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: 'Knowledge, connected'
+    subtitle: Complex is now simple
     text: >
-      BASE collects and organizes all knowledge that the Earth has to offer on construction, from materials you can use and their characteristics, to connections and relationships between different types of construction work.
+      Blox Base ollects and organizes all knowledge that the Earth has to offer on building, from materials you can use and their characteristics, to the relationships between them and the on-site work.
 We correlate this information on many levels, including price, weather, time and more.
     media:
       title: Title of the video
       url: /images/placeholder-video.mp4